 Has your dog ever begged for oranges?
 Have you ever wondered if oranges are safe for dogs to eat?
 They are OK but in moderation of course.
 It’s alright to feed oranges to your dog but, needless to say, you should be taking off the peel before you feed one to your dog.

 Understand that oranges shouldn’t be part of their regular diet.
-Don’t feed them too many, as oranges can be overly acidic for dogs and cause bouts of diarrhea.
-Keep in mind, it’s not really necessary to give them to your dog.
+Don’t feed them too many, as oranges can be overly acidic for dogs and likely cause bouts of diarrhea.
+Keep in mind, it’s not really necessary to give them to your K9.
 They don’t need the Vitamin C, unless specifically ordered by your vet, so you’re not doing them any health favors by giving them an orange.
-Also, they also don’t really care about how foods taste, so it’s not as if you’re broadening their palette either.
+Also, they also don’t really care about how foods taste, so it’s not as if you’re broadening their palette.

-Remember, there really is no evidence that oranges are good or bad for dogs but there are considerations you must know about.
+There really is no evidence that oranges are good or bad for dogs but there are considerations you must know about.
 While some vets will tell you that there are benefits, like Vitamin C, others will say that citrus fruits are not that great for canines.

 Can I Give My Dog Oranges?
-Answer: They’re OK but you shouldn’t give them on a regular basis.
+Answer: OK, once in awhile but you shouldn’t give them on a regular basis

-Fruits contain a lot of nutrition for your dog and can be given to them, but you must know which ones to give and how much.
-Most fruits have a high sugar content and should not be given in large quantities.
+Fruits in general contain a lot of nutrition for your dog and can be given to them, but you must know which ones to give and how much.
+Most fruits naturally have a high sugar content and should not be given in large quantities.
 Dogs will gobble up what they like, with little regard for their health, so you have to watch out for them.

 Oranges are alright occasionally, without the peel and the seeds.
 Some believe they are a good source of vitamin C as well as other nutrients like potassium, folate and thiamine.
 Other fruits include bananas, pear, certain berries like blueberries and strawberries, melons and apples – all without seeds.
 Some of these other options are considerably less acidic which is good for a 4-legged friend.